(Scroll Down if You Need the Chart Right Away)

 Lumber Sizes Chart

-Okay, we promised free charts, so here they are:
+Okay, we promised free charts, so here is a dimensional lumber actual size chart:

 Standard Lumber Sizes